 The Sun Golds you grow in a big pot on your patio will taste better than any tomatoes you can buy, ever the so-called “heirlooms” sold for $7.99 a pound at the Yuppie Hippie Market.

 I don’t need to preach to you guys.
 Everyone reading this knows that it takes a lot more than seeds, soil and water to get a tomato to a Seattle supermarket.
 It takes oil, and lots of it: oil to make the fertilizer, oil to run the tractor, oil to fuel the truck that drives the tomato from Florida or California or Mexico.
 Being responsible for the use of a bit less oil: universally a good idea.
 One homegrown tomato plant might not save the world, but it’s not going to hurt, either.

 Just try it.
 Put food on the table that you have grown, nurtured, tended, harvested and cooked and tell me if your heart doesn’t sing a bit at your accomplishment.
-I believe their is a deep, species-protecting instinct that makes personal food production very satisfying for most people.
+I believe there is a deep, species-protecting instinct that makes personal food production very satisfying for most people.
 For dedicated gardeners like me, sometimes those little veggie plants are the only thing keeping me out of therapy.

 A Little Can Give A Lot

 One cherry tomato plant may leave you a bit shocked.
 You can get an awful lot of little tomatoes off one plant, even in tomato-unfriendly areas like Seattle.
 Eat your fill in salads and pastas and as fresh bruschetta topping and then dry a bunch or cook up a little Sun Gold Tomato Sauce for use in the winter.